Testing the New Nikkor 80-400mm Zoom Lens

 For these tests I shot three lenses, the 80-400mm and two different 200-400mm lenses, all of them at their widest apertures so there was no benefit from depth of field.
 All tests were preformed with the same Nikon D4 camera.
 It may seem strange that I shot two different 200-400mm lenses but there was a good reason.
 On the first test I used a 200-400mm that I normally keep tucked away as a spare.
 My father was borrowing my older 200-400mm and thus I pulled the spare out for the tests.
 I had run this same test with the older lens my father had and when I checked the results of my speeding pooch with the newer 200-400mm, I was concerned it wasn’t performing like my older 200-400mm.
 The newer one just didn’t seem to be keeping up.

 I called my father and he shipped the older 200-400mm to me in Montana.
-When I refer to older and newer 200-400mm lenses I should explain, they are both the older, first generation 200-400mm, not the newer VRll updates.
+When I refer to older and newer 200-400mm lenses I should explain, they are both the older, first generation 200-400mm, not the newer VRII updates.
 I then ran the tests again and my concerns were well founded.
 For whatever reason, the newer 200-400mm zoom was not doing as well in Predictive AF as the older lens.
 It just wasn’t nailing the focus like I’ve known my older 200-400mm to do.
-The newer 200-400mm is now on it’s way back to Nikon for a checkup.
+The newer 200-400mm is now on its way back to Nikon for a check-up.

 So, on to the results of the speeding pooch test with the new Nikkor 80-400mm and the older version of the 200-400mm lenses.
 There are two web galleries of images I’ve created for you to view: Web Gallery for 80-400mm Test and Web Gallery for 200-400mm Test.
 At the top of each gallery page it states which lens was used.
 All of the images were rated by the industry standard Star Rating System.
-I rated each image either 1, 3 or 5 stars.
-1 star represents an image completely out of focus.
-3 stars tells me it’s almost in focus and could possibly be used if printed very small, but in general, it’s still out of focus.
-5 stars is a perfect, razor sharp image.
+I rated each image either 1, 3, or 5 stars.
+One star represents an image completely out of focus.
+Three stars tells me it’s almost in focus and could possibly be used if printed very small, but in general, it’s still out of focus.
+Five stars is a perfect razor-sharp image.
 Below are the final results in an easy to read format.